I work with babies, toddlers and children in two ways:

 When health problems gave me no choice but to change my diet, we decided as a family that we should all change the way we eat – particularly as one child had asthma at the time.
 We changed practically overnight.
 (I’m an all or nothing person: see my blog post on this here, this approach doesn’t suit everyone!)

 It meant that I spent quite a bit of time during those first months on planning, shopping and cooking.
 There were no more quick and easy supermarket pizzas, ready-battered fish or instant noodles.
 It wasn’t easy.
 It meant cooking every day and finding meals that everyone would enjoy.
 My children were between eight and 17 years old.

 I didn’t know at the time that I would go into nutrition as a career but it was as good a preparation as I could get.
 It means I really, really believe parents when they say they don’t have much time or that they really can’t get their children to eat certain foods.
 It means I know how hard it can be, but also that there are shortcuts and, potentially, results that make it worthwhile.

 My work with families:

-If you would like to discuss any aspect of children’s nutritional health or how dietary modifications could help your child, please get in touch either by booking a free 20-minute call with me using the button below, or by sending me a message using the contact form underneath.
+If you would like to discuss any aspect of children’s nutritional health or how dietary modifications could help your child, please get in touch by booking a free 20-minute call with me using the button below.